gabledata/cicd/github-actions/register-data-assets/README.md

                                   'production', but your test database is
                                   'test',  you would set --schema to
                                   'production' and --proxy-schema to 'test'.
-    -t, --table TEXT              The table to register as a data asset.
-If no table is specified, all tables within the provided schema will be registered.
+    -t, --table, --tables TEXT    A comma delimited list of the table(s) to register.
+If no table(s) are specified, all tables within the provided schema will be registered.

                                   Table names in the proxy database instance must match the table names in the production